It’s important to remember that men can also be victims of domestic abuse, and they are urged come forward if they need help.

 “Although males only account for a small number of reported domestic abuse victims, violence against anyone is unacceptable – no matter what their gender is.
 If you are experiencing domestic abuse, our message is clear – you are not alone and we urge you to report your experiences.
 You don’t have to suffer in silence and there is specialist support available so please speak out and find help.”

-If you, your child, or anyone in the family are at immediate risk of harm, you should contact the police urgently and call 999.
-If you not at immediate risk but are concerned, please see contact details below for available support for Knowsley residents:
+If you, your child, or anyone in the family are at immediate risk of harm, you should contact the police urgently, call 999.
+If you are not at immediate risk but are concerned, please contact one of the services listed below:

 Knowsley Multi-Agency Safeguarding Hub